This article is about how you can seek out ethical and sustainable clothing manufacturers.

 This type of manufacturing process has become incredibly attractive to customers all over the world, especially as sustainability can help us be kinder to our planet.
 To find out how you can seek out ethical and sustainable clothing manufacturers, read on for more information.

 Have you thought about the production process of the clothes in your wardrobe?
-Whilst not given a lot of thought, the clothing industry is actually one of the most damaging industries out there for our ecosystem.
+While not given a lot of thought, the clothing industry is actually one of the most damaging industries out there for our ecosystem.
 A lot of what this industry generates is put into landfill sites, especially because fashion trends change frequently, and poor-quality materials become worn out quickly.
 If this wasn’t enough, the process of manufacturing could be devastating, with toxic chemicals ending up in rivers and oceans.

 Further still, many manufacturers working to produce mass amounts of products often undergo unethical practices such as labor exploitation.
 Therefore, by buying certain clothes, you are also buying into unethical business values and the polluting of our precious environment.